Ashfak-Uzzaman/Machine-Learning-Study/README.md

 ## 📜 License

+This repository contains a mixture of:
+- Original implementations and notes by me (MIT licensed)
+- Educational materials and third-party resources collected from various sources

+All third-party content remains the property of its respective owners and may be subject to separate licenses or usage restrictions.

-This repository is for educational purposes.
-Course materials (labs, assignments) are © DeepLearning.AI.
-Personal notes and implementations are freely shareable.
+This repository is intended for educational and non-commercial learning purposes.

 ---